polymatic-systems/helm-charts/docs/global.md

   logs: adds logs annotations if defined in default section
   metrics: adds metrics annotations if defined in default section
   mesh: adds service mesh annotations if defined in default section
+pipe: this can host anything you want, it is not checked by validation, it is for custom values used outside this chart
 ```